TatianaTylosky/launch-your-first-website/guide.md

 ##Middle

-###The HTML

-When looking at the design's three middle sections, there are a few things you should notice:

-The three sections are all marked with a prominent header and paragraph text.
+When looking at the design's three middle sections, there are a few things you should notice: The three sections are all marked with a prominent header and paragraph text.
 The last section titled, "More About Me" has sub headers.
 All of this content is centered in the middle of the page but the text is aligned left.
 These observations will direct how you code these sections.

+Steps:

-1. Go ahead and add the raw content into the HTML using `<h1>` tags for your prominent headers, `<h2>` tags for your secondary headers, and `<p>` tags for the paragraph texts.
+1. Go ahead and add your content into the `index.html` file using `<h1>` tags for your prominent headers, `<h2>` tags for your secondary headers, and `<p>` tags for the paragraph texts.
 Make sure to use the same tags for the elements that are meant to look the same.

     ```html
     <section>